BarakShamailov/20465-System-Programming-Laboratory-Final-Project/README.md

    > make
 ```

-After preparing assembly files with an .as extension, open terminal and pass file names as arguments (without the file extensions) as following:
+After preparing assembly files with an .as extension, open terminal and pass file names as arguments as following:

 As for the files file1.as, file2.as, file3.as we will run: